 - Network - 1Gb/s Ethernet

-- neos-2 and neos-4 are Dell PowerEdge R410 servers with the following configuration:
+- prod-exec-2, prod-exec-3, and prod-exec-4 are Dell PowerEdge R410 servers with the following configuration:

 - Are there any papers that describe the NEOS Server?